dhchenx/mmkit-features/README.md

 A light-weight Python library to extract, fuse and store multimodal features for deep learning.

 ## Objectives
-1. To extract, store and fuse various features from multimodal datasets in a rapid and easy manner;
+- To extract, store and fuse various features from multimodal datasets rapidly and efficiently;
-2. To provide a common foundation framework for storage and retrieving of multimodal data.
+- To provide a common multimodal information processing framework for multimodal features;
+- To achieve generative adversarial network (GAN)-based multimodal knowledge representation dynamically.

 ## Modalities
-The modalities to support include:
 1. Text/Language modality
 2. Image modality
 3. Video modality